Toluna-IP/tolunaintegratedpaneldocs/general/integrationofferings.md

 ## [Dashboard Offering](\dashboard)

 This offering allows Partners to request a small inventory of current survey opportunities for a member.
-The Partner then routes the member accordingly to the opportunity through the provided invite url.
+The Partner then routes the member accordingly to the opportunity through the provided invite URL.

 ## [External Sample Offering](\externalsample)

 This is the newest offering and places the sampling processs (member -> survey selection) to the partner.
 The partner requests a real-time inventory of available quotas, selects which members qualify for which quotas, and then requests invite URLs for these member-quota pairs.
-Once an invite url is provided back by the Toluna platform, the partner can route the member accordingly.
+Once an invite URL is provided back by the Toluna platform, the partner can route the member accordingly.

 ---